 Considering how much of Dwarf Fortress’s design is influenced by tycoon games like Tropico, we thought it would be fitting to include a similar title from the series’ creator, Haemimont Games.

-Part city-builder part survival game, Surviving Mars sees you raising a Mars colony from infancy to adulthood.
-Your people require proper housing, factories to produce goods, and commercial buildings where scientists will research new technologies.
+Part city-builder part survival game, Surviving Mars sees you raising a Mars colony from infancy to maturity.
+Your people require appropriate housing, factories to produce goods, and commercial buildings where scientists will investigate new technologies.

 At the same time, the planet’s atmosphere is very inhospitable to humans and will consistently throw new obstacles your way.
 Oxygen levels have to be maintained and water must be transported from deep below the surface to structures using an intricate pipe system.